lazycurler/ToyStory2Research/README.md

+# Toy Story 2 Research
-# Reverse engineering and documenting interesting parts of Toy Story 2
+Reverse engineering and documenting interesting parts of Toy Story 2 (mainly for the PC?)

 **DISCLAIMER!**